- Allows users to log into the Klipfolio dashboard through a domain of your choosing instead of app.klipfolio.com.

 - The SSL certificate bundle: All certificates must be in PEM format.

-- The private key: Must be accessible to Klipfolio, either it cannot have a passphrase on it or the passphrase must be provided with the private key (we secure your private key on our web server).
+- The private key: Must be accessible to Klipfolio and cannot have a passphrase on it.

-Why Klipfolio needs your SSL Certificate and Private Key
+Why does Klipfolio need my SSL Certificate and Private Key?

 An SSL certificate bundle is required to create a secure HTTPS connection on your domain.
 It typically consists of 3 certificates: